-All these metrics are necessary to analyze why leads are not converting and what can be done to help them convert.
+All these metrics are necessary to analyze why corporate leads are not converting and what can be done to help them convert.
 Once you hypothesize the reasons, you can optimize your conversion rates from 1% to 2% just by improving the performance of your sales platform.
 Conversion rate optimization is a highly effective tool as it does not require increasing traffic or running new marketing campaigns.
 Conversion rate optimization services include new CTA ideas, value proposition, A/B testing, etc.

 How to maximize your conversions?